top of page

 Hello

 I am Fr.
 John Connors (Fr.
 Jack) and welcome anyone who desires to be part of a loving and Christian catholic community.
-We are just starting to build the parish and look for those in the South Jersey area who are in need of a loving spiritual community.
+We are just starting to build the parish and look for those in the Middleboro area who are in need of a loving spiritual community.

 • Facebook